Associate Professor of Music, Theory Program Coordinator

 He studied composition at Berklee College of Music (undergraduate) and İstanbul Technical University’s MIAM (masters and phD.) with Pieter Snapper and İlhan Usmanbaş.

-He is an assistant professor, assistant dean at Bilkent University’s Faculty of Music and Performing Arts in Ankara
+He is an associate professor, assistant dean at Bilkent University’s Faculty of Music and Performing Arts in Ankara.